fabagaipo/cmsc141/README.md

 Output
 The output is going to be a file.
 The file is going to contain c lines, c being the number of test cases.
 If the test case is valid, print "VALID <type>." where <type> is any of the following:
-● VARIABLE DECLARATION
+- VARIABLE DECLARATION
-● FUNCTION DECLARATION
+- FUNCTION DECLARATION
 Constraints and other instructions
-● Implement this using c, c++, java, or python
+- Implement this using c, c++, java, or python
-● No use of built-in regex
+- No use of built-in regex
-● You are to include all the references you have used in solving this MP.
-The references may be your old notes, online resources, etc. Include them in your source file as comments.
-● If you have any questions about the MP, post them in the appropriate forum's discussion board.
-● As an additional reference, please check the sample input file and output file provided for this MP.

 Sample Input File:
 4
 int x, y, z = 10;